2018 marked the bicentenary of the foundation of the largest and oldest surviving convict women's site in Australia: the Parramatta Female Factory.

 Day of dedication, commemoration and celebration

-The Parramatta Female Factory Friends (PFFF) publish research, hold tours and talks, exhibitions and educational activities and are holding a special Bicentennial Event, ‘History, Her Story, Our Story’ to commemorate and celebrate 200 years of the Female Factory.
+The Parramatta Female Factory Friends (PFFF) publish research, hold tours and talks, develop exhibitions and run educational activities preserving the stories of the Parrmatta Female Factory.

 City of Parramatta Archivist Michelle Goodman interviews local Parramatta historian Anne Mathews, who talks about the experiences of the first women of the Female Factory.
 Transcripts are available here.